SimHoZebs/personal-site/src/pages/me.md

 My name is Ho Sim, but I go by "Simho" in most forms of communication for reasons I'll simply put as: that's what I've been called throughout my life in Korea and Malaysia.

-For the last few years, I've been trying build systems that privately organize all personal information and create apps that reveal insights from them.
-There's more data about me than ever before - instead of leaving them to be used for nothing but personalizing ads and YouTube feed, let's use it to improve understanding of ourselves.
+For the last few years, I've been trying to build systems that privately organize all personal information and create apps that reveal insights from them.
+There's more data about me than ever before - instead of leaving them to be used for nothing but personalizing ads and YouTube feeds, let's use it to improve understanding of ourselves.
 My budgeting app, [Nedon](projects/Nedon.md), is a small, but important piece of this effort.

 I'm also very invested in technologies that empower individuals to get more done and enhance digital freedom.
 Example:
-- Notion is one of the most powerful tools that empower individuals to get more done.
-AppFlowy aims to do the same without the worry of the tool disappearing when it stops being maintained.
+- Social media platforms - like ArtStation, Twitter, YouTube, Discord - empowers free speech and freedom of expression to everyone in the world.
-- LLMs unlock incredible opportunities.
-SLMs designed to run locally eliminates dependence from LLM providers.
+- Power tools - like Notion, Obsidian, Figma, - are some of the most powerful tools to organize information and empower individuals to get more done.
-- Google Photos is great, but never eternal.
-Immich is.
+- Artificial Intelligence - recognizes patterns much better than typical software and frees up humans to spend their time more meaningfully.

-<small>(I am not anti-corporate, I just appreciate open source and non-profit work.)</small>
+- Open source alternatives of all of the above takes an extra step at enhancing digital freedom and independence.

-This all stems from my philosophy - everyone should be free and powerful enough to protect their freedom.
-Yes, I know, **most people** agree with this.
-The arguments are always *how* that should be achieved.
-I'm still highlighting it here because I want to spend the rest of my life figuring out that *how* and working towards it.
+This all stems from my philosophy - everyone should be free and powerful enough to protect their freedom. **Most people** agree with this, but it's infinitely difficult to answer *how* humanity should take that path.
+I want to spend the rest of my life discovering the answers.

 ## What Am I Doing Now?